 - Make a Middle Eastern platter by placing the falafel in the middle and around it; add different types of sauce, or Hummus, fresh vegetables cut into medium size, olives, French fries, and pita bread.

-Tips to make amazing falafel Recipe
+Tips to Make Authentic Falafel Recipe

 - Always use dried chickpeas.
 When buying dry chickpeas, make sure it is not aged.
 Aged chickpeas look much smaller in size and much lighter in color.